Spanish dialects and varieties: Second-person singular

 In most dialects the familiar second person singular pronoun is tú (from Latin tū), and the formal pronoun is usted (usually considered to originate from vuestra merced, meaning 'your grace' or, literally, 'your mercy').
 In a number of regions in the Americas, tú is replaced by another pronoun, vos, and the verb conjugation changes accordingly (see details below).
 Spanish vos comes from Latin vōs, the second person plural pronoun in Latin.

 In any case, there is wide variation as to when each pronoun (formal or familiar) is used.
 In Spain, tú is familiar (for example, used with friends), and usted is formal (for example, used with older people).
 In recent times, there has been a noticeable tendency to extend the use of tú even in situations previously reserved for usted.
 Meanwhile, in several countries (in parts of Middle America, especially, Costa Rica and Colombia), the formal usted is also used to denote a closer personal relationship.
 Many Colombians and some Chileans, for instance, use usted for a child to address a parent and also for a parent to address a child.
-Some countries, such as Cuba and the Dominican Republic, prefer the use of tú even in very formal circumstances, and usted is seldom used.
+Some countries, such as Cuba and Puerto Rico, prefer the use of tú even in very formal circumstances, and usted is seldom used.

 Meanwhile, in other countries, the use of formal rather than familiar second-person pronouns denotes authority.
 In Peru, for example, senior military officers use tú to speak to their subordinates, but junior officers use only usted to address their superior officers.

 Using the familiar tú, especially in contexts where usted was to be expected, is called tuteo.
 The corresponding verb is tutear (a transitive verb, the direct object being the person addressed with the pronoun).
 The verb tutear is used even in those dialects whose familiar pronoun is vos and means 'to treat with the familiar second-person pronoun'.

 Pronominal voseo, the use of the pronoun vos instead of tú, is the prevalent form of the familiar second person singular pronoun in Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, Paraguay, Argentina and Uruguay.
 In those countries, it is used by many to address others in all kinds of contexts, often regardless of social status or age, including by cultured/educated speakers and writers, in television, advertisements, and even in translations from other languages.
 In Guatemala and Uruguay, vos and tú are used concurrently, but vos is much more common.
 Both pronouns use the verb forms normally associated with vos (vos querés / tú querés, 'you want').